ddreyer/wave-verify/README.md

 First, clone the repository into the appropriate directory in your Go source tree (`src/github.com/ddreyer/wave-verify`).
 Then, run `git submodule init` and then `git submodule update` to clone the submodules.
 Finally, run `make` to produce the `verify.a` file.

 ## Testing
-The Go testing suite can be run via the command `go test` in the `lang/go` directory.
-The testing suite requires the WAVE daemon be running.
-WAVE release can be found [here](https://github.com/immesys/wave/releases)
+A Go testing suite can be run via the command `go test` in the `lang/go` directory.
+The testing suite requires that the WAVE daemon be running.
+WAVE releases can be found [here](https://github.com/immesys/wave/releases)

 ## Credits
 The code uses two third party libraries as Git submodules: an [ED25519 library](https://github.com/orlp/ed25519) and a [Keccak hashing library](https://github.com/brainhub/SHA3IUF).